BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/Project3_BehavioralCloning_writeup_report.md

 ---

-The goals / steps taken to completed this Project are as follows:
+The Steps taken to completed this Project are as follows:
 * Used the simulator to collect data of good driving behavior [ Provided by Udacity from [here] ](https://github.com/udacity/self-driving-car-sim)
 * Saved the Data on Local system under ~/Desktop/data
 * Validated the mimium dependences (CarND Term1 Starter Kit as reference) for running the Project like (Python3, TensorFlow, Keras, Numpy, OpenCV)